 Roco Director of training Dennis O’Connell discusses the benefits of teams attending the rescue challenge.
 Dennis breaks down the two day event and describes the what teams will be exposed to as well as what is gained not only at the team level but for the individuals attending.

 Roco Director of training Dennis O’Connell discusses the often asked question “what training is right for my team”.
 Dennis breaks down the differences between classes to include techniques, length of training, and certification while pointing out examples of what needs and requirements of a team point to each level of training.

 Texas Task Force member, and Roco Instructor, Matt McElearney gives an inside look at the function and demands of Helicopter Search and Rescue Technicians (HSARTs) during large scale incidents and natural disasters.
 Matt discusses equipment, skills, and training utilized to perform rescue operations in these adverse conditions.

 Texas Task Force member and Roco Instructor Matt McElearney is back to discuss the details and benefits of pre-rigging rescue equipment, as well as preparations for industrial and wilderness rescues.

 With more than 20 years of rescue experience Josh has been a Marine, a professional firefighter and a Chief Instructor for Roco Rescue.
-Now serving as Roco’s Equipment & Logistics Manager, he takes the lead on research and development while keeping up-to-date with the latest trends in rescue gear.
+He takes the lead on research and development while keeping up-to-date with the latest trends in rescue gear.
 As a member of our tactical instructor team, Josh specializes in shipboard and urban confined space rescue, vehicle extrication and structural collapse.
 While serving with the Baton Rouge Fire Department, Josh was involved with several large scale USAR deployments including Hurricane Katrina in New Orleans.
 Now, he’s the host of Roco’s new RescueTalk™ podcast where he talks with leaders in the field of technical rescue.